Photography and ultralight backpacking don’t exactly go well together.

 Sony, Nikon, and Canon Alternatives

-Weight was my #1 priority so Fujifilm won me over.
+Weight was my #1 priority so Fujifilm won me over at only 40 oz (1134 g).
 But if you’re set on full-frame and/or are loyal to Sony, Nikon, or Canon, I still have lightweight picks for you!
+I highlighted what my likely setup would be for each brand.

 You might be wondering: why not an APS-C setup from Sony, Nikon, or Canon?
 They are definitely valid options, but my opinion is that if you’re going with APS-C, go with Fujifilm.
 Fujifilm has a more robust APS-C lens lineup compared to these brands where APS-C is a second-class citizen.